- Grade 1 winner on both dirt and turf, earner of $2.5 million and five triple-digit Beyers: 108, 106, 105, 103, 102

 - Competed on three different continents, including the prestigious Queen Anne S. [G1] at Royal Ascot, finishing 1 1/4 lengths behind the winner

 - Named a TDN Rising Star after going gate-to-wire in a Keeneland MdSpWt to win by 4 lengths

 - $765,160 yearling purchase at the Japan Yearling Sale

 - By HEART'S CRY (JPN), one of the leading sires in Japan in 2019, who is by dual Classic winner, SUNDAY SILENCE.
-Heart's Cry is the sire of 8 G1 winners and 25 GSWs to date, including 2019 Japan Cup [G1] winner SUAVE RICHARD (JPN) and winner of Australia's Cox Plate [G1] in 2019, LYS GRACIEUX (JPN)
+Heart's Cry is the sire of 10 G1 winners (three in 2019), including three-time champion, including 2019 Japanese Horse of the Year, LYS GRACIEUX (JPN)